Collectd

 Name stdout

-The typesdb parameter supports multiple files separated by commas.
+The `typesdb` parameter supports multiple files separated by commas.
 When multiple files are specified, later entries take precedence over earlier ones if there are duplicate type definitions.
-This allows you to override default types with custom definitions.
+This lets you override default types with custom definitions.

 For example: